hubotio/hubot/docs/scripting.md

 * Stay on one line.
 Help commands get sorted, so would insert the second line at an unexpected location, where it probably won't make sense.
 * Refer to the Hubot as hubot, even if your hubot is named something else.
 It will automatically be replaced with the correct name.
 This makes it easier to share scripts without having to update docs.
 * For `robot.respond` documentation, always prefix with `hubot`.
 Hubot will automatically replace this with your robot's name, or the robot's alias if it has one
 * Check out how man pages document themselves.
-In particular, brackets indicate optional parts, '...' for any number of arguments, etc.
+In particular, brackets indicate optional parts, '...' for any number of parameters, etc.

 The other sections are more relevant to developers of the bot, particularly dependencies, configuration variables, and notes.
 All contributions to [hubot-scripts](https://github.com/github/hubot-scripts) should include all these sections that are related to getting up and running with the script.